 The first female president of the Philippines and within Asia.
 After the assassination of her husband and finding herself in power, she took the opposite views, giving power to the people.
 Campaigning for civil liberties and human rights, and on peace talks to resolve the ongoing Communist insurgency and Islamist secession movements, she was named as Time’s Woman of the Year in 1985.
-Amazing!
+Yes, Girl Power!

 Even more from UNiDAYS

 We bring the best discounts from the best brands to college and uni students, as well as exclusive videos, articles and loads of tips and advice to make your student life even better - all for free!

 - Join now or log in to start saving on everything from food comas and fashion to (finally) getting fitter.

 - Verify now to start saving on everything from food comas and fashion to (finally) getting fitter.

 - Got a lot to say?
 We're always looking for awesome guest bloggers.
 Get in touch with your ideas!